International: +1-(617)-969-5452 Toll Free: 800-370-5452

 Advantages of this technology are numerous, and include everything from improving stability, to optimizing material characteristics, to enhanced delivery of hydrophobic drugs to their intended targets.

-It’s no wonder, then, that process engineers in industries as distinct as pharmaceuticals, fine chemicals, biotechnology, cosmetics, food processing and energy have discovered that Microfluidics represents superior technology for the efficient creation of nanoparticles and nanoemulsions, among other applications.
+It’s no wonder, then, that process engineers in industries as distinct as pharmaceuticals, vaccines, fine chemicals, biotechnology, cosmetics, food processing and energy have discovered that Microfluidics represents superior technology for the efficient creation of nanoparticles and nanoemulsions, among other applications.

 Although conventional homogenizers can also be used to achieve some of these applications, Microfluidics Microfluidizer® machines offer superior results in terms of greater particle size reductions, tighter particle size distributions, repeatability and seamless scalability.